 PLEASE NOTE: We do NOT utilize the DMV when handling your vehicle registrations.
 In South Dakota, the DMV only handles driver's licenses.
 If you or your dealer refer to, or mail to, the DMV, your registrations may be delayed for weeks or months while that paperwork is in the wrong hands.

 License and registration fees are calculated based on the age and weight of your specific vehicles and then prorated for the first year based upon the first letter of your last name.
-Please supply us with this information on our checklist as described above and we will tell you the cost.
-If you only want your costs figured before you handle your own registration, the fee is $15.00 plus tax.
+Please supply us with this information on our checklist as described above and we will calculate the South Dakota Title & Registration fees.

 If you own outright OR have just purchased the vehicle, you must supply the original title or the original manufacturer's Certificate of Origin (keep copies for your records).